1Password/events-api-splunk/app/README.md

-# Events API - Splunk
+# Events API for Splunk

 This is the Splunk add-on which is comprized of various splunk configuration files and go binaries, used to ingest 1Password events.
 This Add-on can be run locally in docker or built and installed on Splunk.
 For building the add-on, see the root README.md file.